openbmc/docs/designs/software-update-for-multiple-devices.md

 software/firmware update.

-But in this new approach, the image has to be deleted only if all the required devices/hosts have the "State" property as "Done", the following cases are possible:
+But in this new approach, the image has to be deleted only if all the required devices/hosts have being updated, the following cases are
+possible:
-1. The field "TargetHosts" is present in the MANIFEST file (in this case the user just activates the image).
+1. The field "TargetHosts" is present in the MANIFEST file defining one or more devices/hosts, after all them be updated the image is removed from disk.
-2. The field "TargetHosts" is NOT present in the MANIFEST file, the user performs the update in many steps, but completes all required devices/hosts.
+2. The field "TargetHosts" is NOT present in the MANIFEST file, the updated is performed in all devices/hosts indentified by the software manager, then the image is removed from disk.
-3. The field "TargetHosts" is NOT present in the MANIFEST file, the user performs the update a single step after identifying all required hosts to receive the update.

-In any other case not listed above the use has the responsibility of removing the image manually.
+In any other case not listed above the user has the responsibility of removing the image manually.

 The image delete logic in in both cases deleted by the system or deleted by the user will result on the software objects path removal and software state cleaning.

+#### Listen to image removal event
+For multi-host machines it may be necessary to have a mechanism of listening to image cleaning because when it is performed by the user it is also necessary to clean flags in the software manager.

 ### Impacts